Tag Archives: customers

 • Fourth, the ‘Give’ talks about the delivery model.
 I think about it as understanding how your customer wants to consume your product.
 What format, what pricing model, what packaging, what place, etc.

 • Make Money – This is about having a fundamental understanding of your business metric.
 Understanding your cost to acquire a customer, your fixed and variable costs, cash flow, profitability, margin, cost of capital – start with the basics.
 If you talk to owners of small businesses, you may be surprised how many have no clue about many of these metrics.
 The same can be said of product managers, marketers, and even large companies.
 Remember the dot com bust?
 The focus on making money also means your business must be market driven, not technology or buzzword driven.
-Another no brainer that is often the cause of business failure.
+Another no-brainer that is often the cause of business failure.

 • Repeat – This is a key part.
 It talks about building the culture, the processes and the company around these basic principles.
 Listening to customers once is not good.
 Looking at your balance sheet every now and then is not good management.
 These need to be habits.
-Even more than that, they need to be made core of the way you think about your business – as an entrepreneur, as a CEO or as a product marketer in a large company
+Even more than that, they need to be made core of the way you think about your business – as an entrepreneur, as a CEO or as a product marketer in a large company.

 A Pricing Lesson from the Concorde